 Protection against yeast infection

-The oil contains capric acid and lauric acid – compounds that are effective are killing off bacteria, viruses, and fungi.
-That said, the research found in the Journal of Medicinal Food revealed that the substances helped to kill off Candida albicans – a compound that may lead to yeast infections.
+The oil contains capric acid and lauric acid – compounds that are effective at killing off bacteria, viruses, and fungi.
+That said, research found in the Journal of Medicinal Food revealed that the substances helped to kill off Candida albicans – a compound that may lead to yeast infections.

 Protects optimal dental health